Mansfield, Victoria: History

 Dr. John Pearson Rowe (1810–1878) was a physician and squatter who owned the 'Loyola Run' (also known as Mount Battery) near Mansfield.
 Reputed as the first Roman Catholic resident of the district, it is recorded that nearby Rochester was named after J. P. Rowe, as he owned land on the Campaspe River.
 Rowe was a principal founder of the University of Melbourne.
 He fired a shot at a 14-year-old Ned Kelly accompanied by bushranger Harry Power in 1869.
 Rowe stood for the Upper House seat of the Murray District in 1859 and was defeated.
 In October 1878 Rowe supplied information to police Sergeant Kennedy on the whereabouts of Ned Kelly.
 Acting on Rowe's verified advice, Kennedy and his police party rode into the Wombat Ranges, where three of them were killed; and the Kelly Gang legend was born.

 By 1878, the town had half a dozen general stores, several butchers, and blacksmiths.
 Public buildings included the shire hall and library, a hospital, three churches, and Victoria Hall (where concerts were held).

 The railway to Mansfield arrived in the town from Tallarook in 1891, being closed on 18 November 1978.
 The last passenger service was on 28 May 1977.
+The former Mansfield station building near High Street now serves tourists to the community as a visitor centre.

 Around 9:15am on 22 September 2021, Geoscience Australia detected a magnitude-5.9 earthquake centred at Licola, around 130km from Mansfield at a depth of 10km.